gradle/gradle/design-docs/improved-console.md

 and events with TaskExecutionOutcome for each build operation wrapping a task.

 NotifyingSettingsLoader generates an event at the start and completion of loading settings.

-> In other words, move to towards the situation where the build operation event stream describes everything relevant to the visualisation of build execution.
-The thing that schedules and executes a sequence of build operations can, once it knows, inform consumers that care how many build operations it will be running.

-`DefaultGradleLauncherFactory` registers a listener `BuildProgressBarListener` (similar to `BuildProgressFilter`) and forwards events to a `ConsoleBackedProgressBarRenderer`.
-It would maintain a `BuildProgressBarLogger` that logs using a `ProgressBar` implementation of `ProgressFormatter`.
+A `BuildProgressBarLogger` logs using a `ProgressBar` implementation of `ProgressFormatter`.
 A `ProgressBar` has a width and filler character.

 `ConsoleBackedProgressBarRenderer` renders the `ProgressBar` using a `ProgressLabel`, which extends `Label` with the following additions: